-- L. No-Fault Automobile Insurance.
+L. No-Fault Automobile Insurance.
 Payment will not be made for any service covered by mandatory automobile no-fault benefits.
-However, services not covered under no-fault, such as when there is a deductible, will be covered by the Hospital Program. - M. Veterans' Facility.
+However, services not covered under no-fault, such as when there is a deductible, will be covered by the Hospital Program.

+- M. Veterans' Facility.
 Payment will not be made for services provided in a veterans' facility or other services furnished, even in part, under the laws of the United States and for which no charge would be made if coverage under The Empire Plan were not in effect.
 However, this exclusion will not apply to services provided in a medical center or hospital operated by the U.S. Department of Veterans Affairs for a non-service-connected disability in accordance with the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986 and amendments. - N. War.
 Payment will not be made for services for care of illness or injury due to war, declared or undeclared, that occurs after December 5, 1957. - O. Workers' Compensation.
 Payment will not be made for care for any injury, condition or disease if payment is provided to You under a Workers' Compensation Law or similar legislation.
-Payments will not be made even if You do not claim the benefits You are entitled to receive under the Workers' Compensation Law.
 Also, payments will not be made if You bring a lawsuit against the person who caused Your injury or condition and if You received money from that lawsuit and You have repaid the hospital and other medical expenses You received payment for under the Workers' Compensation Law or similar legislation.

-Please refer to the instructions under Appeals, page 41, if You wish to appeal a total or partial denial of Your claim.
+Please refer to the instructions under Appeals, page 40, if You wish to appeal a total or partial denial of Your claim.